 - Agency must be a 501(c)(3) nonprofit organization serving residents in Broward County, or a government agency serving the residents of Broward.
 Please provide a copy of the organization’s current IRS tax-exempt determination letter.

-- If the agency was selected for a Community Project by the previous year’s LB Class, (XXXVII), the agency is not eligible to apply for this year’s project and must wait until the following year.
+- If the agency was selected for a Community Project by the previous year’s LB Class, (XXXVIII), the agency is not eligible to apply for this year’s project and must wait until the following year.

 - Agency must provide its most recent audited financial statement or filed IRS Form 990 and a project budget.